2015pushkar/303459_Embedded-course_2/README.md

 # Heat Controller System

+A car seat's temperature is controlled by the Seat Heating control system.
+When a passenger or driver sits in a car, the button sensor activates, acting as one switch.
+The user must then turn on the heater, which acts as a second switch.
+The temperature sensor continues to monitor and record the temperature, and the analogue value is sent to the ATmega328 microcontroller.
+The microcontroller reads the temperature sensor's analogue input and outputs the temperature value via USART.

 >1.
 Button Sensor will check the passenger is sited or not
 >2.
 Temperature sensor works as table no. 1
 >3.
 Display CDD-CRO will give the temperature value by showing PWM